hugollm/rebel/README.md

     raise
 ```

-You are free to nest transactions with both sintaxes.
+You are free to nest transactions with both syntaxes.
 Very useful in tests:

 ```python
 class MyTestCase(TestCase):